Job Shop Scheduling – High mix low volume problems and challenges

 - Bottlenecks or constraints in job shops can move based on the volume and type of work.
+Huge mix changes are very common.

 - Work is diverse — typically low volume high mix but a production job may be run on occasion, or prototypes will be in the mix.

 - Jobs are typically made to order, but there are some job shops that may make a stock part, in addition to, custom parts.
+Some shops might have quite a few make to stock parts or make to stock an assembly or sub-assembly.

 - While producing new custom jobs are the norm, some job shops and machine shop will do repair work.
+It may be a small amount or most of the work they do like in Maintenance Repair and Overhaul (MRO) shops.

 - Emergencies and rush orders can be fairly common and can take a fair amount of capacity (2% to 30%) and be very disruptive.